ahmadhussein01/store-project/README.en.md

 # Online Store Part-2
 ### Project Description
-We need to design a system for an online store and we need your help to set the structure.
+We need to optimize the online store we've built using functions and helper functions.

-- The store has **different departments**.
-There are departments for flowers, clothes, makeup, etc.
-- Every department has a set of different products and every product has different properties such as `price`, `name`, `department name`, and more.
+Using the functions we would be able to make the project more readable, and avoid code repetition.

 ### Requirements
 * **Task-1:** Create a helper function called `addNewProperty()` that gives you the ability to add new property to an object.
 The function should take three inputs: the object, propert name, and property value.
 (You can use this helper function in the other tasks)